• Skip to primary navigation

 Nutrition per Serving

-Serving: 1slice | Calories: 192kcal | Carbohydrates: 9g | Protein: 12g | Fat: 11g | Saturated Fat: 6g | Sodium: 316mg | Fiber: 2g | Sugar: 3g
+Serving: 1 slice | Calories: 192 kcal | Carbohydrates: 9 g | Protein: 12 g | Fat: 11 g | Saturated Fat: 6 g | Sodium: 316 mg | Fiber: 2 g | Sugar: 3 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-More Keto Side Dishes
+More Side Dishes

-• Hearts of palm pasta served on a white plate with a fork.
+• Hearts of palm pasta is served on a white plate with a fork.

 Hearts of Palm Pasta

-• Three latkes served on a white plate.
+• Three latkes are served on a white plate.

-Perfect Latkes
+Crispy Latkes

-• Sweet potato patties stacked on a white plate.
+• Sweet potato cakes are stacked on a white plate.

-Sweet Potato Patties
+Sweet Potato Cakes

-Leave a Reply Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating